pires810/pires810.github.io/index.md

 * I'm an associate editor for the IEEE Open Journal of Communications Society.
 I serve as a technical reviewer for many journals and conferences, and I received the IEEE Communications Society's Exemplary Reviewer Award for the IEEE Communications Letters in 2013.

-* Looking for self-motivated Master students to join our research on wireless communications, especially on the development of underwater acoustic communication systems.
+* Looking for self-motivated students to join our research on wireless communications, especially on the development of underwater acoustic communication systems.